sumnerevans/sumnerevans.com/content/posts/travel/2022-lisbon-and-paris/ericeira-portugal/index.md

       caption="Caroline (standing left) is discussing her retro sticky notes as Brad (standing right) looks on."
 >}}

+### On Mission

 On Tuesday, Eric laid out the company vision and how it relates to our short, medium, and long term plans.
-He has done this every retreat, and while overall the same, each time a few more ideas come into focus and I am finding it easier to see how what we are working on currently aligns with the very ambitious goal that we have to make "the best damn chat app".
-One of the new things this time was the unveiling of our mission statement: "TODO".
+He has done this every retreat, and while overall the same, each time a few more ideas come into focus and I am finding it easier to see how what we are working on currently aligns with the very ambitious goal that we have to "build the best damn chat app".
+One of the new things this time was the unveiling of our mission statement: *make it easy for everyone on Earth to chat with each other*.

+### Discuss and Plan

 Other meetings included an hour or so on Monday discussing what we could build for the support team to help them improve their processes.
 Out of that, a few